torsteins/inf102f18-mandatory1/README.md

 **c)** Create a class `MyClass` which solves the Kattis problem [uib.myclass](https://uib.kattis.com/problems/uib.myclass).
 Your code should both be included in the maven project you hand in, as well as be submitted to Kattis.

-You have heard that recursion is bad for memory usage and might cause stack overflows, so you want to make

 ## [4]&nbsp;&nbsp;Balanced Binary Search Trees (15 points)